What is Lymphatic Drainage?

 Removes waste and toxins

-The cells discard waste and toxins into the lymphatic fluid which is then moved away via the lymphatic vessels to lymph nodes.
+The cells discard waste and toxins into the lymphatic fluid.
+This fluid is then moved away via the lymphatic vessels to lymph nodes.
 These then filter the lymph fluid and release it back into the lymphatic circulatory system.
 Notably lymphatic fluid only ever flows in one direction, which is away from the cells and towards the heart.

 What goes wrong with lymphatic circulation?